Institute Logo

 It has been an interesting and unique experience.

 Tips: I have experienced a lot of changes in myself during my experience studying at this university.
 It can feel overwhelming at the start as there are a lot of students throughout campus and the classes are competitive as well.
 There are events that take place but they are not advertised as much so you'll have better luck exploring outside campus or being more involved.
 Aside from nightlife, the city has a lot to offer.
-Overall it has been a unique and decent experience.
+It has been a unique and decent experience.

 Reviewed on 31 Oct 2024Read more